xmos/lib_xud/module_xud/doc/basic_usage.rst

 USB Test Modes
 --------------

 XUD supports the required test modes for USB Compliance testing.
-The ``XUD_Manager()`` task can take a channel-end argument for controlling the test mode required.  ``null`` can be passed if this functionality is not required.

-XUD accepts a single word from this channel to signal which test mode to enter, these commands are based on the definitions of the Test Mode Selector Codes in the USB 2.0 Specification Table 11-24.
-The supported test modes are summarised in the :ref:`table_test_modes`.
+XUD accepts commands from the endpoint 0 channels (in or out) to signal which test mode to enter via the ``XUD_SetTestMode()`` function.
+The commands are based on the definitions of the Test Mode Selector Codes in the USB 2.0 Specification Table 11-24.
+The supported test modes are summarised in :ref:`table_test_modes`.

 .. _table_test_modes: